754-9 LAND, sTOCK, AND PAYMENTS MADE TO NATIVE AMERICANS

 4. Land

 Any land or any interest in land received from an ANCSAAlaska Native Claims Settlement Act corporation (including any land or any interest in land received as a dividend or distribution on stock) is excluded from resources.
 This includes any land or interest in land inherited by a descendant.
-Any house or related structure (as described in 753-1) that is permanently attached to the land is also exempt, even if it is not used as a home.
+Any house or related structure (as described in MS 753-1) that is permanently attached to the land is also exempt, even if it is not used as a home.
 If such a house is rented, the rental income will count for Temporary Assistance purposes.

-5. Interest in a settlement trust
+5. Interest in a Settlement Trust

 Any interest in a settlement trust received from an ANCSAAlaska Native Claims Settlement Act corporation is excluded from resources.

-6. Cash distributions
+6. Cash Distributions

 For the purpose of this exclusion, cash distributions from ANCSAAlaska Native Claims Settlement Act corporations are distributions that are made to a class of individuals, such as all shareholders, or all elders.
 Cash distributions do not include cash payments that are made to individuals or households for a specific purpose such as wages, a door prize, or a general assistance payment from the corporation.